Career change is more complex now with online visibility required, particularly on the most important social network for professionals — LinkedIn.

 Ask managers or professors who have worked with you closely to write a recommendation.
 This gives extra credibility to your strengths and skills.

-Harnessing the Power of LinkedIn & Your Alumni Network
+Harnessing the Power of LinkedIn & Your Alumni Network for Career Transition

 With the help of career services, your professional and alumni network and a powerful LinkedIn profile that positions your graduate work to its fullest, you can successfully leverage your degree to make a successful career change.